BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 > - Create an Auto scaling Group with a minimum Capacity of 2 and set a schedule to scale up at 11:40 am.
 > - Create an Auto scaling Group with a minimum Capacity of 2 and scale up based on memory utilization.

-we first elimate the option of always having 8 instances (cost effective). next, the schedule option uses the "Scale Up" terminology, so it's probably a diversion. so either CPU utilization or memory utilization. ~~lets go with memory utilization.~~ this wrong, because,memory utilizations is not metric cloud watch can monitor. and also there's a delay in creating instances, so we need to be prepared before hand.
+we first eliminate the option of always having 8 instances (cost effective). next, the schedule option uses the "Scale Up" terminology, so it's probably a diversion. so either CPU utilization or memory utilization. ~~lets go with memory utilization.~~ this wrong, because,memory utilizations is not metric cloud watch can monitor. and also there's a delay in creating instances, so we need to be prepared before hand.

 > An application Runs on EC@ instances in an Auto Scaling Group. the application runs optimally on 9 EC2 instances and must have at least 6 running instances to maintain minimally acceptable performance for a short period of time. which is the most cost-effective auto scaling group configuration that meets the requirements?
 >
-> - A desired capacity of 9 instances across 2 Avalability Zones.
+> - A desired capacity of 9 instances across 2 Availability Zones.
-> - A desired capacity of 9 instances across 3 Avalability Zones.
+> - A desired capacity of 9 instances across 3 Availability Zones.
-> - A desired capacity of 12 instances across 2 Avalability Zones.
+> - A desired capacity of 12 instances across 2 Availability Zones.
-> - A desired capacity of 1 instances across 1 Avalability Zones.
+> - A desired capacity of 1 instances across 1 Availability Zones.

-The answer is 9 instances across 3 AZ, if one AZ fails, we still have 6 instances running, and the autoScaling group will launch the instances at the remaning AZ if needed.
+The answer is 9 instances across 3 AZ, if one AZ fails, we still have 6 instances running, and the autoScaling group will launch the instances at the remaining AZ if needed.

 > Which of the following ar characteristics of the auto scaling service on AWS (select 3)?
 >
 > - Sends traffic to healthy instances.
 > - Responds to changing conditions by adding or termination Amazon EC2 instances.
 > - Collects and tracks metrics and sets alarms.
-> - Deliever push notifications.
+> - Deliver push notifications.
 > - Launches instances from a specified Amazon Machine Image (AMI).
 > - Enforces a minimum number of running Amazon EC instances.

 the answer are responding, enforcing a minimum, and launching instances. collecting data and metrics in cloudWatch, sending traffic is ELB, notifications are SNS.

-> The Web tier for an application is running on 6 EC2 instances spread across 2 availability Zones. the data tier is a mySQL database running on an EC2 instances. what changes will increase the avalability of the Application (select 2)?
+> The Web tier for an application is running on 6 EC2 instances spread across 2 availability Zones. the data tier is a mySQL database running on an EC2 instances. what changes will increase the availability of the Application (select 2)?
 >
 > - migrate the MySQl database to a multi-AZ RDS MySQL database instance.
 > - increase the instance size of the web tier EC2 instance.
-> - Launch the web tier Ec2 instances in an auto sacling group.
+> - Launch the web tier Ec2 instances in an auto sacking group.
-> - Turn on CloudTrail in the AWS accout of the application.
+> - Turn on CloudTrail in the AWS account of the application.
 > - Turn on cross zone load balancing on the classic Load Balancer.

-CloudTrail is user action auding, it has nothing to do with avalability. the instance size of the web-tier doesn't effect availability either. using a multi-AZ database will help if the AZ falls, and an auto-scaling group for the web-tier applications will keep them at the correct amount of instances. cross zone load balancing won't really help.
+CloudTrail is user action auditing, it has nothing to do with availability. the instance size of the web-tier doesn't effect availability either. using a multi-AZ database will help if the AZ falls, and an auto-scaling group for the web-tier applications will keep them at the correct amount of instances. cross zone load balancing won't really help.

 > Your AWS account administrator has left your company today.
 The administrator had access to the root user and a personal IAM administrator account. with these accounts, he generated IAM users and keys.\